openflighthpc/flight_manifest/README.md

 ## Code of Conduct

 Everyone interacting in the FlightManifest project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/flight_manifest/blob/master/CODE_OF_CONDUCT.md).

+## License
+Eclipse Public License 2.0, see LICENSE.txt for details.

+Copyright (C) 2019-present Alces Flight Ltd.

+This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at https://www.eclipse.org/legal/epl-2.0, or alternative license terms made available by Alces Flight Ltd - please direct inquiries about licensing to licensing@alces-flight.com.

+flight_manifest is distributed in the hope that it will be useful, but WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+See the Eclipse Public License 2.0 for more details.